 It’s just another day in the life of arctic animals, a fascinating lot who have successfully adapted to one of the most challenging environments on earth.
 Muskoxen huddle together in herds, their hair hanging almost to the ground and creating a sort of tent, trapping body heat in a pocket of warm air underneath.
 The most iconic resident of the North, the polar bear, has an insulating layer of fat beneath oily fur that prevents water from clinging to it.

 Where can you see these different species of Arctic animals in the wild?
 Here are 3 top destinations for wildlife viewing in the far North.

-1. Baffin Island: Home to Whales, Narwhals & Other Fascinating Arctic Wildlife
+1. The Northwest Passage: Home to Whales, Narwhals & Other Fascinating Arctic Wildlife

 Today, lemmings and Arctic hare may be spotted enjoying the tundra’s blooming ground foliage.
 Both animals are primary food sources for the wolf and the Arctic fox, the latter being a scavenger who likes to tag along at a safe distance behind a polar bear, so it can scoop up leftovers.